-1-10 percent of people, including many women of reproductive age, suffer from seasonal affective disorder (SAD), a form of depression that shows up in connection with what time of the year it is.
-Most women with SAD suffer from what’s called the “winter type.”
+One to 10 percent of people, including many women of reproductive age, suffer from seasonal affective disorder (SAD), a form of depression that shows up in connection with what time of the year it is.
+Most women with SAD suffer from what is called the “winter type.”
 This means that episodes of depression develop any time from mid-fall to late winter.
-The person begins to feel better in spring time and still feels fine through summer and into the beginning of fall.
-SAD with depression in other times of the year, such as summer, is less common but it does happen sometimes.
+The person begins to feel better in spring time and still feels fine throughout summer and into the beginning of fall.
+SAD with depression in other times of the year, such as summer, is less common but does happen sometimes.
 Since pregnancy, especially late pregnancy, can trigger depression, women with SAD have an increased chance of becoming depressed during pregnancy.

-When we say that depression develops during a particular season, this means what psychiatrists call an “episode of major depression”, or a “major depressive episode”.
+When we say that depression develops during a particular season, this is what psychiatrists call an “episode of major depression” or a “major depressive episode”.
 This means that you are experiencing at least five of the following nine criteria:

 - Feelings of worthlessness or excessive or inappropriate guilt (which may be delusional) nearly every day

 - Recurrent thoughts of death (not just fear of dying), recurrent suicidal ideation (thoughts about committing suicide) without a specific plan, suicide attempt, or a specific plan for committing suicide

 SAD must be distinguished from other mood disorders, such as major depressive disorders.
 This can be done using the Seasonality Pattern Assessment Questionnaire (SPAQ), which hones in on whether the depression develops at a specific time of the year.